 While we celebrate our unprecedented economic growth, low unemployment, and 21st Century innovation, success comes with a price that demands solutions.
-This is why SAMCEDA has always been focused on the need for more housing at all income levels, quality healthcare, childcare options, great schools, and good jobs that allow residents at every income level to remain in San Mateo County.
+This is why SAMCEDA convenes, connects, contributes and collaborates with partners and stakeholders on the most difficult and challenging issues facing our region and why in 2016 we launched "THRED Talks."